sami2ahmed/summit-racecar/README.md

 ## Simulating bets

+Once you've kicked off your race, you can see the race events flowing through in either the racecarDemo topic (select the messages tab) or by querying the racecardemo stream in ksqlDB: \
+`select * from racecardemo emit changes` \
+\
+You can see the status of the race (who is in which position) by querying the racecarstatus table in ksqlDb \
+`select * from racecarstatus emit changes` \

 Simulating bets will cause your odds calculations to change.
 In order to simulate bets for a given user, please run: \
- **node/bet-producer.js [bootstrap-server] [api-key] [api-secret] [racecardriver you want to bet on] [# of bets to simulate]** \
+`node/bet-producer.js [bootstrap-server] [api-key] [api-secret] [racecardriver you want to bet on] [# of bets to simulate]` \
-  you will be able to see the changing odds by running queries against the odds ktable (hint: try filtering by the racer you bet on and watch as their odds update in real time!
+  you will be able to see the changing odds by running queries against the odds ktable

+###### ksqlDB queries to run to see the action!